rawatpranjal/structural-economics/README.md

-# Topics
+# Quantitative and Recursive Macroeconomic Theory
-1. Dynamic Programming
+1. Examples of Simple Models
-2. Dynare
+2. Dynare Codes for DSGE Simulations
-3. Time Series Methods
+3. Examples of Structural Estimation